percona/k8spxc-docs/docs/monitoring.md

         as base64-encoded strings.
 If you want to *update* password field, you’ll need to encode the value into base64 format.
-To do this, you can run `echo -n "password" | base64 --wrap=0` (or just `echo -n "password" | base64` in case of BSD-based systems like Apple macOS) in your local shell to get valid values.
+To do this, you can run `echo -n "password" | base64 --wrap=0` (or just `echo -n "password" | base64` in case of Apple macOS) in your local shell to get valid values.
 For example, setting the PMM Server API Key to `new_key` in the `my-cluster-name-secrets` object can be done with the following command:

         === "in Linux"